 Whatever form of owners association you may find yourself looking at, the goal is to find a home that you can afford with services that you value.
 Be sure to read the documents carefully to understand the health of the community.

-If you need a little help digesting your condo or HOA documents, you can run a free Eli Report!
+If you need a little help digesting your condo or HOA documents, you can sign up and run a free Eli Report!
 We use artificial intelligence to extract what matters and let you navigate directly to critical issues.